Republic of Haiti (1820–1849)

-The Republic of Haiti (République d’Haïti, Repiblik d Ayiti, República de Haití) from 1820 to 1849 was effectively a continuation of the first Republic of Haiti that had been in control of the south of what is now Haiti since 1806.
+The Republic of Haiti (République d'Haïti, Repiblik Ayiti, República de Haití) from 1820 to 1849 was effectively a continuation of the first Republic of Haiti that had been in control of the south of what is now Haiti since 1806.
 This period of Haitian history commenced with the fall of the Kingdom of Haiti in the north and the reunification of Haiti in 1820 under Jean-Pierre Boyer.
 This period also encompassed Haitian occupation of Spanish Santo Domingo from 1822 to 1844, creating a unified political entity governing the entire island of Hispaniola.
 Although termed a republic, this period was dominated by Boyer's authoritarian rule as president-for-life until 1843.
 The first Republic of Haiti ended in 1849 when President Faustin Soulouque declared himself emperor, thus beginning the Second Empire of Haiti.

 Background

 After the assassination of the Emperor Dessalines in 1806, the First Empire of Haiti collapsed and was divided between two former generals of Dessalines.

 Initially, Henri Christophe was elected president with limited powers.
 After Christophe attempted to exert greater power, he ran up against the newly-established Senate under Alexandre Pétion, who defended the capital of Port-au-Prince.
 Christophe consolidated power in Cap-Haitien, in the north, and established the State of Haiti before declaring himself president-for-life in 1807.
 In the south, the Senate elected Pétion as President of the first Republic of Haiti.
 The two Haitis entered a stalemate between the State of Haiti in the north and the Republic of Haiti in the south.
 In 1811, Christophe declared himself King of Haiti, and the State of Haiti became the Kingdom of Haiti.

 Pétion, through control of the Senate, declared himself president-for-life of the Republic of Haiti in 1816.
 On 29 March 1818, Pétion died and the title of president-for life passed to the commander of his guard, Jean-Pierre Boyer, who gained the support of the Senate.
 In the northern Kingdom of Haiti, in 1820 Christophe suffered a severe stroke on 15 August, that left him partially paralyzed.
 Within weeks, dissent was spreading in the Kingdom and Boyer used the opportunity to begin a march north with the Republic of Haiti's army.
 Abandoned by his guard and expecting the inevitable insurrection, on 7 October 1820 Christophe killed himself by gunshot.
 Boyer arrived in Cap-Haitien on 20 October 1820, and formally united the two Haitis into the Republic of Haiti without any further hostilities.